thehyve/v6-omop-cohort-diagnostics/debug/README.md

 To build, push and pubish the container in the local Vantage6 deployment, run `make publish`.
 If not already present, this will checkout a local copy of the OHDSI CohortDiagnostics package, where you can insert debug/print statements.
 Mind that this local copy is in `.gitignore`, so if you ever need to save code from there, you need to do that manually.

+The directory further contains an adapted version of `client.py` that starts the debug version of the algorithm, and copies of some files used by `client.py`.

 ## How this is supposed to work

 A normal run of an algorithm container is completely "invisible".
 When an algorithm is started, e.g by running `python client.py`, a set of 4 containers is started: